K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

 ### <a name="11"/>1.1.
 Purpose

-This document (Development Guide\_OnDemand) guides the on-demand service development standards for open cloud platform projects and includes the contents from the on-demand service architecture to testing..
+This document (Development Guide\_OnDemand) guides the on-demand service development standards for open cloud platform projects and includes the contents from the on-demand service architecture to testing.

 Through this guide document, we intend to improve the efficiency and maintenance of on-demand service development by increasing the understanding of on-demand service.
-In addition, on-demand services developed according to the presented standards ensure functionality and integrity in open cloud platforms..
+In addition, on-demand services developed according to the presented standards ensure functionality and integrity in open cloud platforms.

 ### <a name="12"/>1.2.
 Range
 The range of this document is limited to the on-demand service development related to